BONUS: An Excerpt from Chapter Ten

 Again, there was no response.

 “Anyway, enough of this.
-I have a board meeting I have to attend in a few minutes.”
+I have to go to a board meeting.”

-He wanted to get Lex off the subject of life and human emotions and move her in another direction, but he didn’t know.
+He wanted to get Lex off the subject of life and human emotions and move her in another direction, but he didn’t know how.

 As for the meeting he was about to attend– He would tell the board members that everything Lex was doing was normal for a rational mind seeking to understand life.
 Then, he would remind everyone that all information regarding Lex’s operations was strictly confidential, and anyone who failed to comply with that rule would be discharged.